-For research-related field work, the following forms are required to be completed and approved by the EOAS Local Safety Team and Department Head.
-The Covid Safety form will additionally be sent to the Faculty of Science Dean for approval.
+The Field Work Safety Plan is required to be completed and approved by the EOAS Local Safety Team and Department Head.

-This form provides an overview of the type of field work being conducted, where it is taking place, and who will be in the field.
-This form identifies the field trip leader, field safety officer, and home-base check-in person.
-Emergency contact information, location and contact information of emergency services, communication plan, and emergency response plan are delineated in this form.
+- PART 1: COMMUNICATION AND EMERGENCY RESPONSE PLAN.
+This section provides an overview of the type of field work being conducted, where it is taking place, and who will be in the field.
+It identifies the field trip leader, field safety officer, and home-base check-in person.
+Emergency contact information, location and contact information of emergency services, communication plan, and emergency response plan are delineated here.

-This form prompts the assessment of known and potential risks and appropriate safety measures that will be taken to mitigate those risks.
-The form contains a fairly comprehensive check-list of potential hazards/risks to serve as a guide.
-Additional hazards and mitigation techniques are found in the EOAS Field Safety Manual (Section 10).
-While it is nearly impossible to foresee every event or hazard that may occur, this form serves to encourage you to think about risks in the field and how best to manage them.
+- PART 2: HAZARD IDENTIFICATION AND RISK ASSESSMENT.
+This section prompts the assessment of known and potential risks and appropriate safety measures that will be taken to mitigate those risks.
+While it is nearly impossible to foresee every event or hazard that may occur, this section serves to encourage you to think about risks in the field and how best to manage them.

 When students are involved in fieldwork requiring travel outside of Canada, they have obligations under UBC’s Student Safety Abroad Policy (SC12).
 Students are required to have adequate travel medical insurance, to register their travel on UBC’s Safety Abroad Registry, and to use the resources provided by UBC to support safe travel planning.

 For destinations where Canadian government travel advisories are in place, students are required to seek authorization to travel.